Pharos Fund FAQs

 - Budget totals in uploaded documents should match budget totals you’ve provided in the application.

-- Revenue information can be included in a separate document or with your expense budgets.
-Revenue information should be restricted to the type of request, and can include committed as well as projected/pending funding sources.
+- Revenue information should be restricted to the type of request (if program or project), and can include committed as well as projected/pending funding sources.

-- Make sure documents are easy to read as we include them as-is in the materials for reviewers.
-Budgets may be submitted in any format (excel or PDF), and ideally they will fit on one page.
-Please include page numbers and carry over column headings if the document is more than one page in length.
+- Please include page numbers and carry over column headings if the document is more than one page in length.

 - Clearly label all documents (both the file name and in the document header).

-- Make sure the timeline for which the budget covers are clearly labeled.
+- Make sure the timeline for which the budget covers is clearly labeled.

 - Make sure the specific line items your Pharos request will be allocated towards are clearly identified in your budget documents.
 (See example below.)